Marilyn Chin

 Marilyn Chin (陈美玲) is a prominent Chinese American poet, writer, activist, and feminist, as well as an editor and Professor of English.
 She is well-represented in major canonical anthologies and textbooks and her work is taught all over the world.
-Marilyn Chin's work is a frequent subject of academic research and literary criticism.
-Marilyn Chin has read her poetry at the Library of Congress.
+Her work is a frequent subject of academic research and literary criticism.
+She has read her poetry at the Library of Congress.